Myth: You Must Go to a Big Name College to Be Successful

-Students (and their parents) often feel that they must choose the most prestigious college that admits them.
-But, data demonstrates that you don’t need to enroll in a big-name college to be successful in life.
+Students (and their parents) often feel that they must choose the most prestigious college possible.
+But data demonstrates that you don’t need to enroll in a big-name college to be successful in life.

 Field of Study